OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 The most important line of code is ```OrionSubscription subscription = new OrionSubscription(cond, attr, "P1D", entityId, false, "urn:oc:entityType:userImage",null,token);```

-Each of the parameters are:
+Each of the parameters are described in the table below

 | Parameter    | Description                                    | Value       | Type     | Additional info |
 | ------------ | ---------------------------------------------- |-----------  | -------- | --------------- |